Two males on bikes, riding along beach path.

 Motorized wheelchairs and similar mobility devices used by individuals with disabilities are exempt.

-These rules apply only in the following areas:
+These rules apply specifically in the following areas:

 • Beach Path (Hard Pack Area)